If you want to know how to build muscle after 40, but you’re not sure what, if anything, you should be doing differently, this page will show you how.

 The basic rules for building muscle after 40 are much the same as they were at the age of 30 or even 20.

-I did say that your training doesn’t need to be radically different once you turn 40.
+I did say that your weight training program doesn’t need to be radically different once you turn 40.
 Which is true.
 You certainly don’t need to change everything you’re doing.

-But I do have a few quick ideas that will make your workouts more effective, leave your joints feeling better, and help you steer clear of injuries.
+But I do have some suggestions that will make your workouts more effective, leave your joints feeling better, and help you steer clear of injuries.

 If you keep on lifting heavy all the time, you will eventually start to notice little aches and pains in your knees, wrists, elbows and shoulders.